Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### unsafe_execute resource changes

-The `snowflake_unsafe_execute` gets deprecated in favor of the new resource `snowflake_execute` and will be removed before v1.
+The `snowflake_unsafe_execute` gets deprecated in favor of the new resource `snowflake_execute`.
+It will be removed before v1, so please migrate to the `snowflake_execute` resource. // TODO: HOW

 ### snowflake_account resource changes